tencent cloud

 .subscriptionProperties(subProperties)

-// Configure consumption starting at the earliest offset; otherwise, historical messages may not be consumed
+// Configure consumption from the earliest time.
+Otherwise, historical messages may not be consumed.

 .subscriptionInitialPosition(SubscriptionInitialPosition.Earliest).subscribe();